Did you find something wrong?

 method, which

-will return a Response:
+will return a Response or throw an Framework\HTTP\Client\RequestException

 $response = $client->run($request); // Framework\HTTP\Client\Response